Requirements for the Major in Biology

 - A minimum of nine biology courses (five required and four electives) and four cognates exclusive of lab credit, all at C- or better are required to complete a major in biology.

-- Among biology electives, at least three must be at the 300 level or higher, one of which must be a lab course.
+- Among biology electives, at least three must be at the 300 level or higher, two of which must be a lab course.
 Other than BIOL 112 and BIOL 123, students may not count 100-level courses towards units required for the major.

 - Biology majors are encouraged to complete their Senior Individualized Project in biology.